brainstormECP/Finanzas/readme.md

 - Keep track of the predication themes in the Dominical School.
 - Manage the missions of the church.
 - Manage the finance accounts, incomes and expences.
-- Manage a storage of products intended to help people, keep tracks of product purchases and deliveries to the final prupose.
+- Manage a storage of products intended to help people, keep tracks of product purchases and deliveries to the final purpose.
-- Output several reports to falicitate the analysis of the information.
+- Output several reports to facilitate the analysis of the information.
 (In migration process)

 ## Technical requirements